Opens an external site in a new window

 How can you define your own custom import aliases like $lib in SvelteKit? #

 You can edit the jsconfig.json file in the root folder of your project to add your own, custom, import aliases.
 We have seen you need to edit tsconfig.json instead if you are working in TypeScript.
-Either way, just define the baseUrl as "." and then add a paths object which defines the paths your aliases reference.
-Once defined, VSCode will recognise these aliases.
+Either way, just define the `baseUrl` as "." and then add a paths object which defines the paths your aliases reference.
+Once defined, VS Code will recognize these aliases.

 🙏🏽 Feedback #